16sheep/module-one-final-project-guidelines-london-web-060418/README.md

 * sqlite

 1. Clone this repo
 2. Navigate into the directory from terminal and run bundle install
+3. Get Nutritionix app id and and api key
-3. Run rake db:migrate and rake db:seed
+4. Run rake db:migrate and rake db:seed
-4. Run ruby bin/run.rb
+5. Run ruby bin/run.rb

 ### Usecases